MDRCS/PostgreSQL_11/README.md

     - After changing the required parameters, we issue a reload command to the server, forcing PostgreSQL to re-read the postgresql.conf file (and all other configuration files).

-    + check data directory :
+    + check data directory - PGDATA :
     $ show data_directory;

     + Reload Changed parameters